datastax/terraform-aws-ai-stack/examples/aws-with-custom-domain/README.md

 ### 1.1 - About this module

-Terraform module which helps you quickly deploy an opinionated AI/RAG stack to your cloud provider of choice, provided by Datastax.
+Terraform module which helps you quickly deploy an opinionated AI/RAG stack to your cloud provider of choice, provided by DataStax.

 It offers multiple easy-to-deploy components, including:
  - Langflow
  - Astra Assistants API
- - Vector databases
+ - Astra Vector Databases

 ### 1.2 - About this example